-Current transport systems – with their associated emissions and lifestyle choices – have widespread damaging impacts on public health and wellbeing.
+Current transport systems, with their associated emissions and lifestyle choices, have widespread adverse impacts on public health and wellbeing.
 The associated physical inactivity, emissions and traffic accidents are all a growing source of public concern.

 Both participants and speakers contribute to the interactive sessions, bringing insights from different sectors and global locations.
 The main themes covered in the course are:

 - health, well-being and mobility;

 - the social and distributional impacts of transport;

 - the use of health impact assessment tools;